Get Decision Makers & Influencers to Say YES

 There are certain triggers every human being has, that inspire them to take action.
 Only if you hit these triggers will you get the response you are looking for.

+I also include the 23 Mental Triggers That Make Busy People Say YES, so you can apply them in your own messages.
 Even if you only apply a few of these triggers in your emails and conversations, you can dramatically increase your success rate.

 Over the past years, you have worked with clients one to one, hosted group programs and deeply impacted people’s lives through your work.
 However, you’ve realized that there is only so much impact you can have by yourself.
 So you decided to get your work in front of a bigger audience by building strategic partnerships. […]Read More